 Unfortunately, without a solid plan in place, family formals can get very chaotic, very quickly.
 It can easily throw off the timing of the rest of your evening (leading you to potentially have to forfeit other important photos) and tends to also lead to more stress, arguments and frustration than any other part of the day.
 This in turn, unfortunately, then sets the tone for the reception.

-We know that family photos are some of the most important wedding images for a lot of us.
+As DFW wedding photographers, we know that family photos are some of the most important wedding images for a lot of us.
 (I mean, it’s not every day that we get to have all our loved ones in one place and all dressed up!)
 So, the last thing we want is for you to look back at the portraits of you and the people you love most and only remember the stress and frustration that took place.

 It’s important to us that your entire day remains focused on what matters most; you marrying your best friend and celebrating that commitment with your closest friends and family!
 So over the years, we’ve continued to refine our process.
-Ensuring that this part of your day not only runs on-time and as smoothly as possible, but is also fun and focused on all the right things!
+Ensuring that this part of your day not only runs on time and as smoothly as possible, but is also fun and focused on all the right things!
 This way, when you look back at these images the only emotions and memories you have are those of love and joy.

 If that’s what you want for your wedding day, then you’re in the right place!
 Keep reading for our advice on the best way to achieve this.